lahirumanulanka/real-time-iot-traffic-analytics/README.md

-# Real-Time IoT Traffic Analytics (Student Guide)
+# Real-Time IoT Traffic Analytics

-This project demonstrates a simple real-time data pipeline using Kafka and Python to ingest, process, and view traffic detector data.
+I built this to learn Kafka + Python with a tiny but complete pipeline.
+It reads real traffic detector data, processes it, stores it in Postgres, and shows live charts in Grafana.

-- Producer reads real JSON data every few seconds and publishes to a raw Kafka topic.
+- Producer publishes records to a raw Kafka topic.
-- Processor consumes raw events, derives useful flags, and republishes to a processed topic.
+- Processor turns raw → processed and adds `is_operational`.
-- Consumer tails the processed topic to verify the end-to-end flow.
+- Sink writes processed events into Postgres so Grafana can query.
+- Dashboard shows a live time-series, daily peak/average, and a small health table.

 ## Quick Start (Windows PowerShell)